-So I decided to write this post to help you know exactly what to expect when going through customs and immigration in San Jose Airport and Liberia International Airport.
+If you’ve never visited Costa Rica before, this post will tell you exactly what to expect when going through customs and immigration in San Jose Airport and Liberia International Airport.

 What to Know About Going Through Customs and Immigration in San Jose Airport and Liberia International Airport

-Costa Rica has 2 international airports: San Jose International Airport in San Jose and Liberia International Airport in Liberia, Guanacaste.
-It doesn’t matter which one you’re flying into, the process is exactly the same.
+Costa Rica has 2 international airports: San Jose International Airport in Alajuela (near San Jose) and Guanacaste Airport (formerly named Liberia International Airport) in Liberia, Guanacaste.
+It doesn’t matter which one you’re flying into, the process for immigration and customs in San Jose International Airport and Guanacaste Airport are exactly the same.

 Costa Rica Customs Form

 - Family name (your last name)

 - Given name (your first name)

 - Mother’s Maiden name (Costa Rica uses both mother and father’s last names which is why they ask for it but you don’t necessarily need to fill this out)

 - Passport (check passport unless you’re flying on something else than an ordinary passport)